yfjd01/ElectiveNotes/Phil145.md

 * In a persuasive definition there is an attempt to change attitudes by keeping the emotional connotations of a word while altering its application.
 * Persuasive definitions attempt to alter our attitudes and beliefs by redefining terms instead of stating reasons and arguments.
 * Terms such as real, true, authentic, and genuine are often elements of persuasive definitions.

+ARG Condition

+A
+It has acceptable premise.
+That is, it is reasonable for those to whorm the argument is addressed to believe these premies.
+There is good reason to accept the premise.
+Even if, in some cases, they are not known to be true. and there is no good evidence indicating the premise is false

+R
+THe premise are relevant to its conclusion.
+By this we mean that the premise state evidence, offer reasons that support the conclusion, or can be arranged into a demonstration from which the concluson can be derived.
+The relevance of premise is necessary for the cogency of an argument

+G
+Good grounds for the conclusion.
+In other words, considered together, the premise give sufficient reason to make it rational to accept the conclusion